Modern Languages Tailored courses

 The application test will take you at most 1h 10 mins to complete – make sure that you read the instructions before you start.

-Language Centre tutors will review your application on Monday of Week 1.
+Language Centre tutors will review your application.
 Places will be allocated based on a combination of motivation and need, language level and by order of receipt of applications.
 Places are limited, so it is best to apply as soon as you can.
+The deadline for applications is 12 noon on Monday of Week 1.

 Should your application be unsuccessful, we will suggest an alternative language course for you to enrol on.